68 Washington and Lee Law Review 1171 (2011)

 It is commonly held that if getting a contractual remedy was costless and fully compensatory, rescission followed by restitution would not exist as a remedy for breach of contract.
 This claim, we will demonstrate, is not correct.
 Rescission and restitution offer more than remedial convenience.
 Rational parties, we argue, would often desire a right of rescission followed by restitution even if damages were fully compensatory and costless to enforce.
 The mere presence of a threat to rescind, even if not carried out, exerts an effect on the behavior of parties.
 Parties can enlist this effect to increase the value of contracting.

 Date of Authorship for this Version

 Brooks, Richard R. W. and Stremitzer, Alexander, "Beyond Ex Post Expediency: An Ex Ante View of Rescission and Restitution" (2011).
 Faculty Scholarship Series.
-Paper 3750.
+3750.